 Yes, but it must be done through appropriate legal channels.
 It’s crucial to consult with an attorney to ensure that your methods align with legal standards.
 Utilizing attorney-client privilege can be advantageous, especially in scenarios like verifying financial disclosures during alimony cases, or if you suspect that your ex-partner is concealing financial assets.

 However, exercise caution when engaging private investigators who claim they can access detailed financial records.
 Often, they face legal limitations that prevent them from accessing private financial information directly.
 Their capabilities are generally restricted to public records and legally permissible investigative methods.
 Always verify the legal compliance of the methods proposed by any private investigator to avoid potential legal complications.
+For an in-depth look into how investigators uncover hidden bank accounts, check out our detailed guide.

 Do I need to contact a Private Investigator about financial searches?